 There is nothing to configure in order to support standard resolution iPads as well as retina iPads.
 The plug-in automatically and transparently generates the artwork for the retina iPad in addition to the artwork for the standard resolution iPads.
 You just create your design at 768x1024 (portrait) and 1024 x 768 pixels (landscape), but the only requirement is that in order to obtain the optimal resolution for retina iPads as well, your images should have an effective ppi of 144 (you can check this in the link info panel).

-If you are creating content for phones, note that you should have an effective ppi of 280 in order to obtain the optimal output quality on an iPhone 6 Plus (or higher).
+If you are creating content for phones, note that you should have an effective ppi of 280 in order to obtain the optimal output quality.
 The Twixl Publisher preflight process will generate a warning if your images have a lower resolution.